 7600 Beverly Blvd.

 Centrally located near the Grove, this surprisingly large park has two different reservable areas for parties.
 One is larger with a roof and near the play area.
 The other has a terrific view, no shade, and is up on a hill.
-Prices range from $150-$200, depending on the number of people.
+Prices vary depending on the number of people.
 There are also gazebos available to reserve and many barbecues situated around the park.
 No bounce houses are allowed.
-As for themes, might I suggest Hollywood, or sports (by the baseball diamond or basketball courts).
+As for themes, might I suggest Hollywood, or sports (by the baseball diamond or basketball courts)?

 Roxbury Park – Beverly Hills – Tea Party